RANS Nusantara F.C.: History

-In the 2024–25 Liga 2 season, RANS Nusantara were relegated again, this time to Liga Nusantara after finishing at the bottom of the Relegation Round, lasted only one-year tenure in the second division.
+In the 2024–25 Liga 2 season, RANS Nusantara were relegated again, this time to Liga Nusantara after finishing at the bottom of the relegation round, lasted only one-year tenure in the second division.
 This also marks back-to-back relegations for RANS Nusantara, following their relegation from the Liga 1 at the previous season.

+In the 2025–26 Liga Nusantara season, RANS Nusantara were promoted to the Championship after beating Persiba Bantul 2–1 in the semi-finals, later they became champions after beating Dejan 4–3 on penalties after a 2–2 draw in the final.